katarinaslama/katarinaslama.github.io/_posts/2020-06-18-OpenAI-blog6.md

                         scale_each=True)
 ```

-To actually plot the figure, we need to use the `matplotlib` library (`plt` below), and that library only really plays nice with numpy, so we convert our `PyTorch` tensor to `NumPy` in order to plot it.
+To actually plot the figure, we need to use the `matplotlib` library (`plt` below), and that library only really plays nice with `NumPy`, so we convert our `PyTorch` tensor to `NumPy` in order to plot it.
 Images are formatted differently in `PyTorch` than `NumPy`, so we also change the order of the image dimensions, using the `permute` method.

 ```python